Speech Pathology at the Child Development Service

 How We can Help

 Parents and guardians are welcome to contact Intake on (02) 6207 8884 or make a referral if they have concerns about their children.

-A telephone consultation with a Speech Pathologist provides parents in the ACT with an opportunity to discuss issues about their child's communication skills.
+A consultation with a Speech Pathologist provides parents in the ACT with an opportunity to discuss issues about their child's communication skills.

-Speech Pathology telephone consultations are available for children 0-6 years who have a residential address in the ACT and have not had contact with the NDIA Early Childhood Early Intervention service partner, EACH.
+Speech Pathology consultations are available for children 0-6 years who have a residential address in the ACT and have not had contact with the NDIA Early Childhood Early Intervention service partner, EACH.

-The telephone consultations are an informal discussion and screening of skills and not a formal assessment.
+The consultations are an informal discussion and screening of skills and not a formal assessment.